onqtam/headjack/src/mission_ambition.md

 > "Our mission is to organize the world's information and make it universally accessible and useful." - [Google](https://about.google/)

-Headjack's mission is to end network effect monopolies & data silos by making identity & data sovereign & interoperable.
+Headjack's mission is to end network effect monopolies & data silos by making identity sovereign and data interoperable.
 The status quo is just a local maximum.
 Goals:

 - [distribute power](https://twitter.com/balajis/status/1554228316181127169) and let people have a choice - identity should belong to no one
 - add [authenticity](authenticity.md) to information and build the [ledger of record](https://twitter.com/balajis/status/1459140902144729088) for greater accountability